CSD Complaint policy

 In the event that the complainant is dissatisfied with the response to their complaint they may escalate their complaint to Stage 3.

-Stage 3 - Independent External Adjudication
+Stage 3 - Independent External organisations

-If the organisation is not a subscriber to ISCAS, one or more of the following routes for external adjudication will be mentioned:
+In case of no resolution at stage 2 one or more of the following routes for external adjudication will be mentioned:

 a) Contact the Citizens Advice Service